 During this Namibia Photo Tour, we can expect mid to warm, or even very warm temperatures during the day, a bit cooler during our night photo sessions.

 We recommend dressing in layers, so you can add or remove clothes depending on the conditions.
 You should also bring a light shell or fleece jacket for the nights, or even a Gore Tex jacket or similar, although rain is not common at this time of the year.
 Mountain boots or hiking shoes would be perfect for most of the time.
 Once you confirm your booking, you will also receive a guide withe the recommended gear list for this Namibia Photo Tour.

-This Namibia Photo Tour, as most of our trips, doesn’t include meals (breakfast, lunch or dinner).
-This will give us maximum flexibility during the trip, in order to focus mainly in the most important thing: photography.
-Normally, we will be having breakfast in the hotel or in cafes near the area, before or after our sunrise shooting session (depending on timing).
-For lunch, sometimes we’ll be stopping at restaurants, but other times we’ll be buying food at supermarkets (fruit, snacks, sandwiches, etc…), and doing a picnic or even eating in the vehicle/s.
-Then, we will have dinner at the hotel or in town.
+This Namibia Photo Tour includes all meals (breakfast, lunch or dinner) during the trip, except the dinner of the first night.
+Normally, we will be having breakfast in the accommodation or in cafes near the area, before or after our sunrise shooting sessions (depending on timing).
+For lunch, sometimes we’ll be stopping at restaurants, but other times we’ll be eating also at the lodges.
+Then, we will have dinner at the accommodation or in town.